Federal judge in Arkansas man’s sex trafficking case silences rowdy observers, chides defense attorney, ends sentencing hearing abruptly

 Childers said he had mailed a copy of the report to Waters at the Jefferson County jail, where his client is being housed in federal custody.

-"You know, we'd gone in depth into all we were looking at prior to the change of plea," Childers began, stammering slightly as he appeared caught off guard.
-"I don't think there was anything there that would have differentiated the outcome or anything like that.
-This is a case that's gone on for three years, as you know, there's a lot of work that's been done ..."

-"Here's the thing, though," Miller cut him off.
+"Here's the thing, though," Miller said.
 "For a person who's facing life imprisonment, he should have the right to view his PSR well in advance of the day of his hearing for his sentencing.
 Did you not have any idea he hadn't seen it before yesterday?"

 Childers said a series of issues that arose at the jail had made it impossible for him to get in to see Waters.